COLE: A Column-based Learned Storage for Blockchain Systems: Evaluation

 \subsubsection{Provenance Query Performance}

-We now evaluate the performance of provenance queries, where we \cheng{query all historical state values} of a random address among the latest $q$ blocks.
-We fix the current block height at $10^5$ and vary $q$ from $2$ to $128$. \cheng{\textsf{LIPP} and \textsf{CMI} are omitted here since they cannot scale at $10^5$ block height.} \Cref{fig:prov} shows that \textsf{MPT}'s CPU time and proof size increase linearly with $q$ while those of COLE and COLE* grow only sublinearly.
+We now evaluate the performance of provenance queries by querying historical state values of a random address within the latest $q$ blocks.
+With the current block height fixed at $10^5$, we vary $q$ from $2$ to $128$. \textsf{LIPP} and \textsf{CMI} are omitted here since they cannot scale at $10^5$ block height. \Cref{fig:prov} shows that \textsf{MPT}'s CPU time and proof size grow linearly with $q$ while those of COLE and COLE* grow only sublinearly.
 This is because \textsf{MPT} requires to query each block inside the queried range.
-In contrast, the column-based design of COLE and COLE* often finds the query results in contiguous storage of each run.
-This not only helps reduce the number of index traversals during the query but also makes the proof size smaller by sharing the ancestor nodes in the Merkle path.
-We observe that COLE and COLE*'s proof sizes are larger than that of \textsf{MPT} when the query range is small, which is largely due to the limited sharing capability among a small query range. \ce{
+In contrast, COLE and COLE*'s column-based design often locates query results within contiguous storage of each run, hence reducing the number of index traversals during the query and shrinking the proof size by sharing ancestor nodes in the Merkle path.
+COLE and COLE*'s proof sizes surpass that of \textsf{MPT} when the query range is small due to limited sharing capabilities within a small query range.